 This amazing backpack is made of high quality durable lightweight Nylon with durable zippers.
 It is very well assembled and has good stitching in all the places where you want and need it most.
 It also comes with a rain cover in a hidden pocket for quick setup when a storm hits you on the trail.

-The Modase is my choice as it weighs in at under 17 oz where the average for a 40L would come in around 3-5 lbs in most standard packs.
+The Black Orca became my choice late in 2019 as it is very light in weight where the average for a 40L would come in around 3-5 lbs in most standard packs.
 This is a large saving in weight from your main item which will allow you to focus on adding weight to some of your luxury items later.

 This is a very personal choice, you can go lighter than a tent by using a tarp cover or hammock.
 Personally, I haven't changed from my love of a tent for having a space that is enclosed from the elements and gives me a personal space I don't get from tarps or hammocks.